Page saved! You can go back to this later in your Diabetes and Me Close

 Potential benefit to people with diabetes

-We’re committed to improving our understanding of type 2 diabetes and tackling unacceptable and unfair health inequalities that exist.
-This study hopes to unravel biological differences that can help to explain why people from some ethnicities have a higher risk of type 2 diabetes and serious complications, like liver and heart disease.
-Knowing this could be the key to improving prevention and treatment for people with or at risk of type 2 from South Asian and Black African backgrounds, and moving away from a one-size-fits-all approach.
+This study hopes to unravel biological differences that can help to explain why people from certain ethnicities have a higher risk of type 2 diabetes and serious complications, like liver and heart disease.
+Knowing this could be the key to improving type 2 prevention and treatment for people of South Asian and Black African and Caribbean heritage, and moving away from a one-size-fits-all approach that fuels health inequalities.

 Next Review Date